Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Preliminaries

+\begin{definition}[Image, coimage, monogenic, epigenic] For an acyclic class $\cA$ in a topos $\cE$, we define its {\it monogenic part}, to be the acyclic class $\im\cA\ac = (\cA\cap \Mono)\ac$ and its {\it epigenic part}, to be the acyclic class $\coim \cA = \cA\cap \Surj$.
 An acyclic class is called {\it monogenic} if there exists a class $\Sigma$ of monomorphism such that $\cA = \Sigma\ac$.
 An acyclic class is called {\it epigenic} if there exists a class $\Sigma$ of surjections such that $\cA = \Sigma\ac$. \end{definition}